Amino acids are the basic building blocks of all proteins

 The biggest advantage of free amino acids, however, is their rapid availability in the metabolism.
 While dietary proteins must first be broken down into amino acids in complex processes, the organism can absorb the free variant immediately.
 Since protein digestion can take several hours depending on the accompanying substances, this also makes amino acid preparations much easier in terms of the desired time of availability.

-The great variety of amino acid preparations in sports nutrition is also based on their highly diverse composition.
+The great variety of amino acid preparations in sports nutrition is also due to their highly diverse composition.
 Each composition can develop its own unique effects.
-BCAAs, for example, help to prevent muscle breakdown by providing a quick source of these amino acids.
-Amino acids and the body is not forced to get these from the muscle protein when needed.
+BCAAs for instance, help prevent muscle breakdown by providing a quick source of these Amino acids and the body is not forced to get these from the muscle protein when needed.
 Other compositions are aimed more at promoting fat loss, are intended to stimulate the appetite or support physical and mental performance.
 Still other products, such as those containing lysine, can stimulate cell and muscle development, support the storage of calcium and strengthen the immune system.

 Areas of application of amino acids as a food supplement

 Amino acids are used in different compositions for a whole range of athletic and health goals, including:

 - Muscle building

 - Help with sleep disorders